noa/iur/README.md

 those you assign to the evaluation authors.

 Next you need to store each of the four splits in JSON format, with one author history per line.
-You can use several files for manageability.
+You can store each split in several files to avail of TensorFlow's highly optimized data reading mechanism, and also to make the dataset less unwieldy.
 Each line should look like the following, but without the newlines we added for readability.